 sovereignty lasted roughly 60 years before the city was once again under

-Ben Abdallah a-Riffi (1684-1713/1095-1125 AH) occupied the city and saw
+After the British departure, Pasha Ali Ben Abdallah a-Riffi (1684-1713/1095-1125 AH) occupied the city and saw

 when the city came under Spanish control through the Treaty of